chinmay-routray-github/Hangman-AI/README.md

 # Hangman-AI
-RNN based AI to play hangman
+RNN based AI model to play hangman.
+Deployed using FastAPI.
+Challenge the AI and witness it play.